ibmjstart/wp-bluemix-objectstorage/readme.txt

 This plugin has been forked from the Amazon S3 plugin (http://wordpress.org/extend/plugins/amazon-s3-and-cloudfront/) and modified to use IBM Object Storage instead of S3.

 === Media Storage on IBM Object Storage ===
-Contributors: aahamilt
+Contributors: aahamilt, miguel, alewit
 Tags: uploads, Openstack, swift, mirror, admin, media, remote, storage Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.3.1
-Stable tag: 0.2
+Stable tag: 0.3
 License: GPLv3

 Copies files to IBM Object Storage on Bluemix as they are uploaded to the Media Library.